chadhyatt/chadhyatt/profile/README.md

 eth: 0x2E4ec37c902f3143e81e5608Ba714eb6daF5DCD6
 ```

-Every bit helps me be able to spend more time working on and contributing to open-source projects, and work on new projects too.
+Every bit helps me be able to spend more time working on and contributing to open-source projects, and work on new stuff too.